Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

+The set $S^\star$ and the parameters $B^\star$ and $\vartheta^\star$ are unknown.
+Thus, the sparsity $s$ is unknown, but an upper bound $K$ on this value is supposed available.
+The value $K$ is used as a maximal size of our parameters and to write the optimization problem that we solve here after in order to build estimators, but it does not appear in the rates we obtain later.
+In order to perform signal reconstruction, we are interested in recovering the sparse mapping $B^{\star}$ restricted to its support $S^\star$, that is $B^\star_{S^\star}$, and the associated parameters $\vartheta^\star_{S^\star}$ of the nonlinear parametric functions involved in the mixture model.

-We remark that the model \eqref{eq:model} is an extension of the model described in \cite{butucea22}, as the latter amounts to taking $\nu$ as a Dirac measure.
-We gain in generality by letting the measure $\nu$ be any finite positive non-zero measure on $\mathcal{Z}$.
-By doing so, we can consider multiple mixture models.
+We remark that the model \eqref{eq:model} is an extension of the model described in \cite{butucea22}, as the latter amounts to taking $\spi$ a singleton (or $\nu$ a Dirac measure).
+We gain in generality by letting the measure $\nu$ be any finite positive non-zero measure on $\mathcal{Z}$, see Section~\ref{sec:contrib} for further comments.
+By doing so, the observation $(Y(\idx), \idx \in \spi)$ can be applied {\it e.g.} to longitudinal data and to multiple mixture models.

-\begin{example}[$\spi = \{1,\cdots,n\}$] The framework presented above covers a large variety of multiple non-linear regression models.
-Assume we observe $n \in \N$ random elements of a Hilbert space.
-Assume that each element is a linear combination of features belonging to a continuous dictionary and is corrupted by a noise process.
-We encompass this model by indexing the $n$ random elements, setting $\spi$ as the set of indices $\{1,\cdots,n\}$ and the measure $\nu$ as the counting measure on this set.
-The $n$ observations in $H$ are then $(Y(i), \, i = 1,\cdots,n)$.

-We might be interested in associating to each observation $Y(i)$ a score indicating, for example, the reliability of the method of acquisition of the observed data.
-In this context, one can add the information to the model by assigning weights $\nu(i)$ to each process $Y(i)$ and average the prediction risk accordingly. \end{example} \begin{example}[$\spi$ is a continuum] By letting $(\spi, \mathcal{F},\nu) $ be any measure space such that $\nu(\spi) < + \infty$, we can take $\spi$ as a compact interval of $\R$ and $\nu$ as the Lebesgue measure on $\spi$.
-Hence, we generalize the ``Function-on-Scalar'' models that have many applications including in genomics (see \cite{Barber17}) by allowing the design matrix to be parametrized.
-The ``Function-on-Scalar'' models refer to regression models where the linear coefficients depend on a time or spatial continuous parameter.
-Thus, the observation $(Y(\idx), \idx \in \spi)$ are longitudinal data. \end{example}

-In order to perform signal reconstruction, we are interested in recovering the application $B^{\star}$ with unknown sparsity $s$ restricted to its support, that is $B^\star_{S^\star}$, and the associated parameters $\vartheta^\star_{S^\star}$ of the nonlinear parametric functions involved in the mixture model.